Amudhan R P

-Amudhan R. P. (புஷ்பம் ராமலிங்கம் அமுதன் (Puṣhpam Rāmaliŋkam Amudhaņ), born 1971 in Madurai) is a documentary film maker and media activist.
+Puṣhpam Rāmaliŋkam Amudhaņ (புஷ்பம் ராமலிங்கம் அமுதன்; born 16 July 1971), popularly known as Amudhan R.P., is a documentary film maker and media activist from Tamil Nadu, India.

+Early life

+He was born on 16 July 1971 in Palaiyurpatty, a village near Melur in Madurai district, Tamil Nadu.

+Career

 Along with local youth, he founded Marupakkam, a media activism group that is involved with making documentaries, organising regular screenings, film festivals and media workshops in and around Madurai.
 He has been making documentaries since 1997.
 His prominent films include two trilogies on caste and nuclear radiation.
 'Shit' has won the best film award at the One Billion Eyes film festival in 2005 and the National Jury Award at the MIFF 2006.

 Amudhan R.P. founded Madurai International Documentary and Short Film Festival in 1998 and has been organising the festival since then.